derekpcollins/lions-roster/README.md

 # Cleveland Browns Roster

-A mobile web app that displays the current Cleveland Browns roster ordered by jersey number and allows you to quickly switch between Offense, Defense, and Special Teams.
+A mobile web app that displays the current Cleveland Browns roster ordered by jersey number.

 ## How to add the app on iOS